 - On one occasion he asked me what he had done to deserve such pain.
 “Why is this happening to me, Daddy?
 What have I done wrong?”, in a whispered and barely audible voice above his pain and trembling body.
 These were amongst his last ever words to me.
 I was unable to answer or comfort him and it broke me.

-3. Waiting for days as a simple procedure that could have saved his life was delayed multiple times due to staff shortages.
+3. Waiting for days as a simple procedure that could have saved his life was delayed multiple times due to staff shortages, lack of resources and budget.
 This delay allowed the infection that killed him to take hold.

 4. Being told by doctors to make him get up and walk, despite his clear agony.
 “It’s good for him,” they said.
 No it wasn’t.
 He wasn’t being lazy or weak, he had sepsis, which they had failed to pick up.
 The look on his face and his tears as he begged me to stop hurting him as I thought I was helping him is embedded in my memory forever.